Keep Calm And De-Stress: 5 Easy Tips For Stress Relief

 Emotions are amazing conduits for creativity.
 Just ask many of the famous artists and literary geniuses.
 They were often absolute basket cases, but they produced legendary masterpieces.
 Channel your emotions into something creative.
 Even if you don’t have the most creative job, there is always a way to optimize whatever you are doing.

 Use this as an opportunity to figure out ways to improve the quality and efficiency of certain tasks.
-This will distract you from what’s upsetting you, and you will feel amazing about yourself after discovering new and improved ways to do your job.
+This will distract you from what’s upsetting you, and you will feel amazing about yourself after discovering new and improved ways to do your job, helping you to stay calm.

 5. Write a Gratitude List